Coupled Nonlinear Schr\"odinger System: Role of Four-Wave Mixing Effect on Nondegenerate Vector Solitons: Introduction

-To present the exact analytical forms of the above class of vector solitons, we consider the well known standard Hirota's bilinear method \cite{hirota-book} and obtain the fundamental and higher-order nondegenerate vector bright soliton solutions.
-Their general forms are written using the Gram determinants.
+In order to explore the role of FWM effect on the structural, propagational and collisional properties of the vector nondegenerate solitons in the present paper, we first obtain the exact analytical forms of the fundamental and higher-order nondegenerate vector bright soliton solutions \cite{arxiv-version} by using the well known standard Hirota's bilinear method \cite{hirota-book}.
+Their general analytical forms are written using the Gram determinants.
 We find that the presence of phase dependent nonlinearity in the GCNLS system (\ref{1}) induces a novel breathing nondegenerate fundamental soliton state.
 Then, under strong and weak FWM effects, such breathing nondegenerate solitons undergo a novel shape changing collision and a shape preserving collision, depending on the nature of the parameters $k_j$, and $l_j$, $j=1,2$.
 Furthermore, by restricting these wave numbers appropriately we are able to deduce another class of two-soliton solution, namely partially nondegenerate two-soliton solution, from the completely nondegenerate two-soliton solution.
 This class of solution is responsible for the coexisting degenerate and nondegenerate solitons.
 As a result of this coexistence, one is able to study their collision dynamics.
 By doing so, we identify two types of energy sharing collisions between the degenerate soliton and nondegenerate soliton.
 In addition to these, we also indicate the various interactions among the two degenerate solitons.
 To capture these collision scenarios, one has to further impose restriction on the wave numbers.